-That said, if you are concerned that you can’t go to a therapy appointment for fear that your baby will miss a feeding or worse yet you take him/her to your therapy session and they will cry through the whole session, there’s an app for that.
+That said, if you are concerned that you can’t go to a therapy appointment for fear that your baby will miss a feeding, or worse yet you take him/her to your therapy session and they will cry through the whole session, there’s an app for that.

 7Cups, BetterHelp, and Talkspace are companies that provide support from licensed clinical therapists through your phone or computer.
-Each have different formats and plans available, but they all offer affordable and accessible mental health services to people with internet access.
+Each has different formats and plans available, but they all offer affordable and accessible mental health services to people with internet access.

 It may be awkward at first, but any form of communication about how you’re doing, even your own personal self-reflection can have great value and may be just what you need to help you develop the ability to manage your anxiety.

-One of best lessons to really take to heart is that taking care of yourself is also taking care of your baby.
-You know every time you’re on an airplane they say cover your face first with the air mask before assisting others or children.
+One of the best lessons to really take to heart is that taking care of yourself is also taking care of your baby.
+You know every time you’re on an airplane they say to cover your face first with the air mask before assisting others or children.
 Well, there’s a reason for that!
 You’re needed!
 There’s no need for you to sacrifice yourself for your child.
 They need you.
 The healthy, happy you.
 So please take care of yourself!